 Being familiar with South Carolina’s many driving-related laws before getting behind the wheel is extremely important.
 Those who follow traffic laws, of course, make much safer drivers than those who break the “rules of the road” due to ignorance, being distracted, being in a rush, or whatever the reason may be.
 Whether you’ve been driving in South Carolina for a long time or just recently got your SC license, it is important to refresh yourself on these basic rules:

 - Just because you were “waved” onto a roadway or lane of travel does not mean you are given the legal right of way.
 In some instances where you may not have the right of way to accomplish a maneuver, such as switching lanes, another driver may give you a hand signal indicating that they are making room or letting you go ahead.
 Even in these instances, if you end up getting in an accident with another driver, you most likely would still be considered at fault for not yielding to the legal right of way.
-This is especially an issue when you are attempting to cross multiple lanes of traffic.

 - Seatbelts are mandatory in South Carolina.
 No matter where you are in South Carolina, wearing a seatbelt is required, and for good reason: Seatbelts save lives.
 Whether you are in Myrtle Beach, Charleston, Clinton, Columbia, or anywhere in between, drivers can drastically reduce the chances that they or their passengers will suffer serious injuries in an accident by simply wearing their seatbelts.
 Wearing a seatbelt, and requiring passengers to do so as well, can also protect drivers from traffic fines and fees.